The Bankrate promise

-Are you thinking about applying for a zero-interest credit card?
-Credit cards with 0 percent introductory APR offers can help you fund a large purchase, pay off old debt and save money on monthly interest charges.
-However, many people don’t realize that they need good to excellent credit to be accepted for one of today’s best zero-interest credit cards.
+Credit cards with 0 percent introductory APR offers can be a useful tool in a range of situations.
+For example, a zero-interest credit card can be used to fund a large purchase without extra interest charges.
+Or, it can be used to pay off old debt and save money on interest charges, making it easier to pay off what you owe.
+However, you typically need good to excellent credit to be approved for one of today’s best zero-interest credit cards.

 Here’s what you need to know about 0 percent intro APR cards, including why you need good credit to apply and what to do if your credit isn’t quite there yet.

 0% APR cards require good to excellent credit

 In most cases, 0 percent APR credit cards require good or excellent credit scores.
 This means you’ll need a FICO credit score of at least 670 or a VantageScore credit score of at least 661.
 If you have very good or excellent credit, which means a FICO score of at least 740 or a VantageScore of at least 781, your chances of approval are even higher.

 But why do credit card issuers require a high credit score for these types of cards?
 Well, lenders want to make sure that you won’t default on your credit card debt, especially since they are offering you several months of zero interest on your purchases.
 If you make purchases and fail to pay them off, the credit card company could take a financial loss.